Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 Not all devices support the pulse LED.

 On the FS-600 and FS-1000, Rad Pro can store up to 91080 data points.
-At normal radiation levels (20 cpm), this allows for 1897 days of data at 60-minute intervals, 948 days at 30-minute intervals, 316 days at 10-minute intervals, 158 days at 5-minute intervals, 63 days at 1-minute intervals, 31 days at 30-second intervals and 10 days at 10-second intervals.
+At normal radiation levels (20 cpm), this allows for 1897 days of data at 60-minute intervals, 316 days at 10-minute intervals, 63 days at 1-minute intervals, 10 days at 10-second intervals and 25 hours at 1-second intervals.

 The FS-600 and FS-1000 include two Zener diodes that limit the maximum voltage to 440 V (nominal).